uZer/rootools/ldap/integrations/ldap.integration.freenas.md

 If you have samba schema installed.
 Please refer to schema importation methods in my LDAP cheatsheet folder.

-This will do the magic in Auxiliary Parameters (these instructions will be written in your system's sssd.conf).
-Don't trust what you can read on the Internet.
-I saw tons of forums suggesting other settings with a different syntax that doesn't work, but that produce NO error output.
+This will do the magic as Auxiliary Parameters (instructions that will be written in your system's sssd.conf).
+Please, don't trust what you can read on the Internet.
+I saw tons of forums suggesting other settings with a different syntax that doesn't work, but produces NO error output.

 	ldap_schema = rfc2307